barwojcik/code_assistant/README.md

    python app/app.py
    ```

-6. Open your browser and navigate to (default setup):
+6. Open your browser and navigate to (default config):
    ```
    http://localhost:5000
    ```